COPRS/infrastructure/doc/how-to/Backup and restore databases.md

     - *stringData.S3_SECRET_KEY*

 ### Restore a chosen backup

+The restore is done in two steps:
+ - download chosen backup to the running pods (no service interruption thanks to replication, then ~2 minutes of downloading depending on network speed)
+ - trigger a restore in the leader running pod (~1 minute, no service downtine using *slapd*)

 To restore elasticsearch indexes, access the Kibana UI using the `elastic` username and the password got by running `kubectl get secret -n infra elasticsearch-cluster-es-elastic-user -o go-template='{{.data.elastic | base64decode}}'`.
 Then navigate to `Management` - `Stack Management` - `Data` - `Snapshot and Restore` to chose a backup to restore.